rsheptolut/tetca/README.md

 ## Background

-This is a tool I wrote for myself.
-Published to Github just for fun.
+This is a tool I wrote for myself, because I struggled with getting into the habit of using any other time trackers.
+Most software for reminders relies on you specifying when you start or end working, which is not something I can train myself to do.
+Published to Github in case it's useful to someone else.
+See ToDo.txt for some ideas that I will maybe implement later.

 ## Prerequisites to run